 15: Apple Studios, January 28,1969 (reprise of track 6)

-An essential record, probably the most important of all the Wizardo's Beatles titles.
+This is an essential record, probably the most important of all the Wizardo's Beatles titles.
 We finally have the original (pre-Spector) version of LET IT BE, then called GET BACK, from an acetate cut on May 28, 1969, six years after its scheduled release.
 This is quite different from the tape that was the source of KUM BACK and derived bootlegs, taken from a reference acetate cut around January 30.
 Unfortuntaly it plays rather slow.
-Here what Mr. Wizardo told us about the source of this record: "The WRMB 315 version of the Let It Be acetate was sourced from a BASF 1/4 track reel to reel tape that L. [NOTE.
+Here is what Mr. Wizardo told us about the source of this record: "The WRMB 315 version of the Let It Be acetate was sourced from a BASF 1/4 track reel to reel tape that L. [NOTE.
 We do not publish here the names of the producers] got from some collector in England.
 I remember it had the Beatles stuff on one side and a Roxy Music concert on the other side.
 I had a girlfriend at the time who didn't like the original track order, so I changed it to her satisfaction when I re-mastered it for the boot.
 I don't remember exactly what I changed, but I think I swapped the first and last song.".
 Indeed, compared with the correct sequence of the acetate, Wizardo moved One After 909 from the beginning to the end of Side A.

 THE STEREO RELEASES

-This record had two different sets of masters done, the first one was stereo and was used for pressings with dark blue (late 1975) and light blue (early 1976) labels.
-It had hyphens separating WRMB from 315 and 315 from A on side A, and between 315 and B on Side B. The stereo records were usually pressed at the Rainbo plants (small ring at 33 mm from the spindle hole), but one batch of records of the early 1976 repressings was realized at the Virgo plant (ring at 12 mm from the hole), which Wizardo used when he had some special orders for an old title and/or Rainbo could not work fast enough.
+This record had two different sets of masters done, the first was stereo and was used for pressings with dark blue (late 1975) and light blue (early 1976) labels.
+It had hyphens separating WRMB from 315 and 315 from A on side A, and 315 from B on side B (see photo here below).
+The stereo records were usually pressed at the Rainbo plants (small ring at 33 mm from the spindle hole), but one batch of records from the early 1976 repressings was realized at the Virgo plant (ring at 12 mm from the hole), which Wizardo used when he had some special orders for an old title and/or Rainbo could not work fast enough.

 1. Late summer 1975 (photo below the title).
-The first pressing had an insert with a b/w photo and a small rubber-stamped title that was impressed on the white part of the dresses, usually on Paul's trousers, sometimes on his jacket, and in some copies on George's shirt.
-The label was the usual dark blue Wizardo, replaced with the light blue Wizardo for the records produced in early 1976 with the same insert and pressed at the plant with the ring at 12 mm from the spindle hole.
+The first pressing had an insert with a black-and-white photo and a small rubber-stamped title that was impressed on the white part of the dresses, usually on Paul's trousers, sometimes on his jacket, and in some copies on George's shirt.
+The label was the usual dark blue Wizardo, replaced with the light blue Wizardo for the records produced in early 1976 with the same insert and pressed at the Virgo plant.

 These inserts were made for discs with the light blue generic Wizardo label.
 Two of them are quite common; one, in reduced size, is titled A B SINGLE ACETATE.